0xfortes/R-Dgdp/README.md

 2. Practice database management using PostgreSQL

-This project is primarily for personal learning purposes, but suggestions and feedback are welcome.
+This project is primarily for personal learning purposes.